What is the McDonough Center?

 How do I get into the McDonough Leadership Program?

 The McDonough Leadership Program is open to undergraduate students from any major through a selection process.
-Students apply to the program after they have been accepted to Marietta College.
+Students apply to the program after they have been accepted to Marietta College during their senior year in high school.
 Acceptance into the leadership program is competitive.
-Only about 20 percent of the freshman class is accepted into the program each academic year.
+Only about 15 percent of the incoming freshman class is accepted into the program each academic year.
 You can apply online through this website, or you can fill out an application form that the College's Admissions Office makes available through its general application package.
 The deadline for application to the McDonough Leadership Program is May 1st.

 I'm a current Marietta College student.
 Can I still participate in the McDonough Leadership Program?